Membership sites are ALL the rage right now, but many businesses remain sceptical about this model.

 Artist Mitch Bowler was frustrated at the scattered and unhelpful information available online for artists who wanted to make money from their skills.
-It seemed like luck was the only way to get there but Mitch knew if he compiled the right resources he could create a community for artists to hone their talents, manage their businesses, and support each other… and he did.
+It seemed like luck was the only way to get there, but Mitch knew that if he compiled the right resources, he could create a community for artists to hone their talents, manage their businesses, and support each other… and he did.
 None of this information was new or groundbreaking, it just wasn’t in one place before Mitch came along.

 People will pay for the curation of existing free and available information.

 Brigit Esselmont from Biddy Tarot has turned her love of tarot card-reading into a profitable business by creating a membership site for her customers.
 They pay a subscription for lessons and community access, and with over 1000 members, it’s a highly profitable enterprise.

 Teaching people how to make money from the skills you taught them = dollar, dollar bills.

 A monthly membership that helps new and advanced sewers build a custom wardrobe?
 Where have you been all our lives?
 Buyers get access to a library of wardrobe-building patterns, updated with new designs every month.
 This is an off-shoot of the existing brand, Colette patterns, which is a very clever move.
 They’ve taken existing content and packaged it into a targeted product – a collection of patterns for people who want to sew their own wardrobe.